shubhampachori12110095/FlappyBird_DQN/README.md

 # FlappyBird_DQN
 This program uses the Deep Reinforcement Learning to play the Flappy Bird, the origin paper of this method is ["Playing Atari with Deep Reinforcement Learning"](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)

+## Acknowledgement:
+This project is based on the work of https://github.com/yenchenlin/DeepLearningFlappyBird, Many thanks to his inspired.

 ## Pre-Requisite
 * tensorflow 1.1.0
 * python 2.7.x